MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan-network.md

 In the VMM console, **Fabric** >**Networking** > **Logical networks**, you might see logical networks created by VMM by default.
 VMM creates these networks to ensure that when you add a host, you have at least one logical network for deploying virtual machines and services.
 No network sites are created automatically.

-To illustrate how these settings work, suppose that you have not changed the settings and you add a Hyper-V host to VMM management.
+To illustrate how these settings work, suppose that you haven't changed the settings and you add a Hyper-V host to VMM management.
 In this case, VMM automatically creates logical networks that match the first DNS suffix label of the connection-specific DNS suffix on each host network adapter.
 On the logical network, VMM also creates a VM network that is configured with “no isolation.”
 For example, if the DNS suffix for the host network adapter was corp.contoso.com, VMM would create a logical network named “corp,” and on it, a VM network named “corp” that is configured with no isolation.

 ## Guidelines for network sites: VLAN and IP subnet settings
 The main guideline specifying VLANs and IP subnets for network sites is to reflect your network topology.
 For details, see the following table.